AesaraB/mypaint-website/pages/design/backend/build-process.md

 of [distutils][pypa-distutils].
 The entry point to building MyPaint is [``setup.py``][st-setup-py], configured by [``setup.cfg``][st-setup-cfg].
 This page details how MyPaint's source code is transformed into a working application.<!--more-->

+The brush engine and some parts of the main program are written in fast C code, so they will need compiling.

 [pypa]: https://www.pypa.io/
 [pypa-setuptools]: https://setuptools.pypa.io